Field Course: Barcelona

 - To introduce and develop knowledge base of the physical, economic and cultural resources, geography, history of the city of Barcelona and the autonomous region of Catalonia Spain;

 - To develop competence in applying, investigative and analytical methodologies to a non-British, European situation, and to adopting appropriate investigative strategies and tolerances in relation to cultural, political and linguistic differences;

 - To develop critical knowledge and understanding of issues and practice in regional development in the context of Barcelona as a regional capital and Catalonia as an autonomous region within the European contexts;

-- To further critical knowledge and understanding of issues, resources, policy and practice in relation to planning, business, nature conservation, sustainable tourism, heritage and language in Barcelona and Catalonia.
+- To further critical knowledge and understanding of issues, resources, policy and practice in relation to planning, business,heritage and nature conservation, sustainable tourism, culture and language in Barcelona and Catalonia.
 Specific themes will be selected for each cohort field visit and will be introduced during the first staff lead seminar.

-- To apply and further study skills and competence in investigating and gathering data in a new geographical setting, collating , analysing, interpreting and evaluating that date and presenting findings in a range of coherent forms – the planning presentation , extended research essay, and short tasks .
+- To apply and further study skills and competence in investigating and gathering data in a new place based and geographical setting, collating , analysing, interpreting and evaluating that date and presenting findings in a range of coherent forms – the planning presentation , extended research essay, and short tasks .

-This single semester, 20-credit module at Level Three includes the following elements and is assessed 100% by coursework: -
+This single semester, 20-credit module at Level Six (third UG year) includes the following elements and is assessed 100% by coursework: -

-• Seven-day residential field study visit to the city of Barcelona and the Autonomous Region of Catalonia, Spain.
+• Seven-day residential field study visit to Autonomous Region of Catalonia its capital city of Barcelona.
 A detailed itinerary is provided in the field visit handbook for the group which includes a period of individual research

 • A series of one-hour staff lead preparatory seminars, Wks1-5.
 These are compulsory and a register will be taken.